MLargo-bit/defaults/README.txt

-This project contains the defaults of tables and styles I usually use.
+This project contains the defaults of tables and styles I usually use when using Markdown.